tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ## Using GitHub Forms

-Any forms that we have on our site can be created with the `useGithubJsonForm` or `useGithubMarkdownForm` helpers
+Any forms that we have on our site can be created with the `useGithubJsonForm` or `useGithubMarkdownForm` helpers.
+These helpers will fetch and post data through the GitHub API via the `GithubClient` we registered in `_app.tsx`.

 ```tsx
 // pages/index.tsx